 Art: Brian Colin, Bob Montgomery, Bobby Llereza, Andy Senesac, Vince Carbone.
 Sound & Music: Jeff Colin, Trevor Lach, Kevin Decker.
 Design: Brian Colin,

-"This game started out as an experiment about 3 years ago; an attempt
+"This game started out as an in-hous experiment; an attempt

 to create a "non-linear race" that could be employed in a vehicular deathmatch-type scenario.
 We had a simple version

 up and running in a week or so, and from the first moment we saw it in action, we were hooked.
 Now, we're a small

 company; we had our hands full with a number of other (paying) projects at the time, but even though we didn't have a